pbjorklund/pbjorklundblog/content/posts/get-started-with-generative-ai.md

 ---
-title: Demystifying Generative AI for Beginners
+title: Generative AI for Beginners - Life will never be the same
 authors:
   - Patrik Björklund
 share: true